A Guide To Merchant Navy Uniform (With Photos And Illustrations)

 A navigating officer wearing a white shift on deck

-Since the introduction of uniforms for merchant navy, more strictly for crew members abroad the passenger vessels, it has helped the shipping companies to enhance their operation.
-In addition to helping identify the crew members from the passengers, the use of uniforms also helped the crew to develop a unity as well as solidarity among themselves and professionalism abroad the vessel, leading to an improved service delivery.
+In addition to helping identify the crew members from the passengers, the use of uniforms also helped the crew develop unity and solidarity among themselves and professionalism throughout the vessel, leading to improved service delivery.

 merchant navy uniform

-What a maritime professional wears on board ships also depend on the type of the vessel and the nature of work he/she performs.
-For e.g. as mentioned earlier a mariner working on deck or engine room will wear boiler suits along with high visibility vest or safety accessories such as gloves, helmet, safety shoes etc. Officer uniform on a cruise ship might differ a bit as compared to those worn on merchant vessels.
+What a maritime professional wears on board ships also depends on the type of vessel and the nature of the work he/she performs.
+For example, as mentioned earlier, a mariner working on deck or in the engine room will wear boiler suits and a high-visibility vest or safety accessories such as gloves, helmets, safety shoes, etc. The officer uniform on a cruise ship might differ a bit from those worn on merchant vessels.

 Related Reading: A Guide To Merchant Navy Ranks